Series: Longing and Belonging (3/3) - Connection

 If you’ve made it this far in the series, chances are the ache we’ve been talking about feels familiar.

-Loneliness and the longing for belonging.
 The typical size of people's close social circles is two thirds what it was in the mid-80s, with loneliness increasing (Holt-Lunstad & Robles, 2017).
 So, maybe you have felt the romanticization and nostalgia (vicarious or not) of that time.

 The good news?
 You don’t need to wait for a DeLorean (Before your time?).
 You can start building the kind of connection your nervous system craves, bit by bit, moment by moment.